The Only Cold Calling Script You Need for Software Sales

 “We have 400 million B2B profiles, which you can segment down to find an extensive list of HR directors working in the UK tech space...”

-You can see that the questions you ask should always have a purpose - to resonate with the prospect and bring them back to your product’s value.
+You can see that your discovery questions must always have a purpose - to resonate with the prospect and bring them back to your product’s value.

 4. The second pitch

-This is the stage in your cold call where you can pitch again, in more detail this time.
-Explain how your solution addresses the prospect’s pain or needs.
+This is the stage in your cold call where you can pitch again, this time in more detail.
+Explain how your solution addresses the prospect’s pain or common challenges.

 Sam’s second pitch looks like this: